Key Takeaways

 Freedom of Movement is a “general expectancy” that is not always applicable in situations where the skills and talents of High FM don’t apply.
 Leonardo de Vinci must have had limitations, regardless of his artistic, scientific, and visionary capabilities.
 He was a true genius, as was Einstein, who said, “The hardest thing in the world to understand is income taxes.”

 So, let’s maintain a realistic perspective.
 High Freedom of Movement is a desirable personal quality and something we can all admire in ourselves and the behaviors of others.
-If someone asked you, out of the blue, “Can you do this?” without first revealing the challenge, what would you say?
-If your response is, “Not sure, what do you mean?” or “Probably not!” you are expressing Low Freedom of Movement.
+If someone asked you, out of the blue, “Can you do this?” what would you say?
+Without first knowing the challenge, many people respond, “Not sure—what do you mean?” or “Probably not!”
+That’s Low Freedom of Movement.
 On the other hand, when asked, “Can you take charge of our meeting this afternoon?” you might say, “Yes, if it is a meeting you have sufficient grasp of and can predict likely questions and useful answers.

 Recognizing Your Freedom Of Movement